-In May 2011 mezzo-soprano Karin Strobos got the chance to jump in as Ocatavian in the Rosenkavalier of R. Strauss by the National Opera in Amsterdam under the baton of Sir Simon Rattlle.
+In May 2011 mezzo-soprano Karin Strobos got the chance to jump in as Octavian in the Rosenkavalier of R. Strauss by the National Opera in Amsterdam under the baton of Sir Simon Rattlle.
 This was a big success and the start of a wonderful career.

-Besides in the Rosenkavalier Karin also worked for the National Opera in Amsterdam as Flora (La Traviata) and Phenice (Armide).
+Besides in Der Rosenkavalier Karin also worked for the National Opera in Amsterdam as Flora (La Traviata) and Phenice (Armide).
 For The Nederlandse Reisopera she sang Cherubino, Flora, Rosina and the Composer (Ariadne of Naxos).

 Besides opera Karin performed as a soloist with the Rotterdam Philharmonic Orchestra, Residentie Orkest, Noord Nederlands Orkest, Nederlands Philharmonisch Orkest, Philharmonie Zuidnederland, Gelders Orkest.
 In Belgium she sang Mahler IV with Filharmonie of Vlaanderen under Edo de Waart.
-The Rotterdam Philharmonic has invited her for another series of ‘Musical meets Opera’ in 2017-18.
+The Rotterdam Philharmonic invited her for another series of ‘Musical meets Opera’ in 2017-18.

 Karin Strobos studied at the Conservatory of Utrecht with Henny Yana Diemer and in the National Opera studio of Amsterdam.